Cough Headache: Causes, Symptoms And 3 Remedies To Cure This

 Suspicious Symptoms

-1. Some people may feel nausea and vomiting
+1. Some people may feel nausea and vomiting.

-2. Sensitivity to light and sound means a person avoids sharp light and loud sound
+2. Sensitivity to light and sound means a person avoids sharp light and loud sound.

 3. Cough headaches may be associated with neck pain and stiffness of muscles.

-4. Some people may experience blurred vision due to headache
+4. Some people may experience blurred vision due to headache.

-5. It may cause feelings of dizziness or lightheadedness
+5. It may cause feelings of dizziness or lightheadedness.

-It’s important to remember that all of these symptoms could indicate a variety of illnesses or other headache types.
+πŸ‘‰It’s important to remember that all of these symptoms could indicate a variety of illnesses or other headache types.

 Difference Between Cough Headache And Other Types Of Headaches

-Type of HeadacheLocation of PainDurationTriggersOther Symptoms
+Type of HeadacheLocationDurationTriggersOther Symptoms

-Cluster HeadacheOne side of the head, often around the eye15 minutes to 3 hoursTriggers can vary, such as alcohol consumption, certain foods, or changes in sleep patternsIntense pain, tearing of the eye, stuffy or runny nose
+Cluster HeadacheOne side (around eye)15 minutes to 3 hoursAlcohol, certain foods, changes in sleepIntense pain, tearing eye, stuffy/runny nose

-Cough Headache Treatment
+Cough Headache Treatments

 There are two types of treatment options available for cough headaches one is a medical treatment like medicines and pain killers while the other is home remedies we will explore here both of them.